Rambler Classic: Costa Rica

 Starting in 1959, Purdy Motor, owned by Xavier Quirós Oreamuno, distributed Rambler vehicles in Costa Rica.
 Many Central and South American nations established local content regulations during the 1960s.
 These laws effectively required automobiles sold in those markets to be assembled locally from knock-down kits.
 A new company, ECASA was established in 1964 by Oreamuno, and by September 1965, the first vehicle to be built in Costa Rica was a 1964 Rambler Classic 660 that still exists.
 The company assembled Rambler Classics until 1969 and other AMC models until 1974, as well as Toyota's Corona and Land Cruiser.
 By 1973, Toyota acquired 20% of ECASA.

 Finland

-Rambler vehicles were imported into Finland by two major Finnish automotive importers, Oy Voimavaunu Ab and Suomen Maanvilelijäin Kauppa Oy (SMK Group.)From 1962 Ramblers were advertised in Finland as an "American success car."
+Rambler vehicles were imported into Finland by two major Finnish automotive importers, Oy Voimavaunu Ab and Suomen Maanviljelijäin Kauppa Oy (SMK Group.)
+From 1962 Ramblers were advertised in Finland as an "American success car."
 The brand's best sales years were 1964 (almost 600 cars) and 1965 (more than 700 cars).
 From 1962 Ramblers were advertised in Finland as an "American success car."
-From the mid 1960s, Wihuri Group, a large multi-sector family business, took over import operations using it's shipping operation, Autola Oy.
+From the mid-1960s, Wihuri Group, a large multi-sector family business, took over import operations using its shipping operation, Autola Oy.
 Rambler Classics and Americans were quite common in taxi use.
 Wihuri continued to import AMC vehicles until 1975.